 Set the interstitial headline in both languages

-Example: “How can we help you today? / ¿Cómo podemos ayudarte hoy?” — bilingual headline signals inclusivity before they even make a selection.
+Example: “How can we help you today? / ¿Cómo podemos ayudarte hoy?” — a bilingual headline signals inclusivity before they even select.

 Use the English collector’s SmartLink/QR as your single entry point

 Both language paths flow from one QR code or SmartLink.
-The interstitial handles the routing.
-You don’t need separate QR codes per language.
+The interstitial handles the routing — no separate QR codes per language.

 Language Selection vs Auto-Detection